 Program Highlights

-• Two recently renovated emergency departments that combined see more than 125,000 patients per year
+■ Two full-spectrum emergency departments that combined see more than 125,000 patients per year

-• Recently renovated simulation centre with two high-fidelity simulations per month, including “in situ” scenarios done in the trauma bay with multidisciplinary teams
+■ Recently renovated simulation centre with two high fidelity simulations per month, as well as “in situ” scenarios done in the trauma bay with multidisciplinary teams

-• Dedicated ultrasound blocks in R1 and radiology/ultrasound block in R3
+■ Dedicated POCUS block in R1 and radiology/ultrasound block in R3

-• Trauma Team Leader call opportunities for our residents throughout their five years of training
+■ Trauma Team Leader call opportunities for our residents throughout their 5 years of training

 For more information, please refer to our program description on the CaRMS website.